terra-money/docs/docs/develop/module-specifications/spec-distribution.md

 # Distribution

 :::{Important}
-Terra's Distribution module inherits from Cosmos SDK's [`distribution`](https://docs.cosmos.network/master/modules/distribution/) module.
-This document is a stub, and covers mainly important Terra-specific notes about how it is used.
+Terra's distribution module inherits from Cosmos SDK's [`distribution`](https://docs.cosmos.network/master/modules/distribution/) module.
+This document is a stub and covers mainly important Terra-specific notes about how it is used.
 :::

-The `Distribution` module describes a mechanism that keeps track of collected fees and passively distributes them to validators and delegators.
-In addition, the Distribution module also defines the [Community Pool](#community-pool), which are funds under the control of on-chain Governance.
+The distribution module describes a mechanism that tracks collected fees and passively distributes them to validators and delegators.
+Additionally, the distribution module defines the [community pool](#community-pool), which are funds under the control of on-chain governance.

 ## Concepts

-### Validator & Delegator Rewards
+### Validator and delegator rewards

 :::{important}
 Passive distribution means that validators and delegators need to manually collect their fee rewards by [submitting withdrawal transactions](../terrad/subcommands.md#tx-distribution-withdraw-rewards).